SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### 7. Simple Linear Regression
-When building a regression model, the goal is to build a model that has the least possible number of independent variables with as high accuracy as possible.
-Thus, I also conducted a simple linear regression model.

-Based on the correlations between all the independent variables and **RS**, I've chosen **OPS** as the independent variable since it has the highest correlation with **RS** (about 0.950).
+Apart from the multiple linear regression model, I also built a simple linear regression model.
+To find the sinlge best independent variable, I used the **SelectKBest** function.
+Based on F-statistics of each independent variable, **OPS** has beend selected as the best independent variable.

 Furthermore, I also splitted data into training(70%) and test(30%) datasets for accuracy.